throwable/mdc4spring/README.md

 }
 ```

-Different logging libraries provide a similar way of setting MDC parameters using thread-local context and
+Different logging libraries provide a similar way of setting MDC parameters using thread-local context that
-require a user to control manually the right clearing of them when the execution flow leaves the scope.
+require a user to manually control the proper cleanup of them when the execution flow leaves the scope.
-So if one forget to clear them correctly it may pollute later traces generated outside the scope or even provoke memory
+So if one forgets to clean them properly it may pollute later log messages or even provoke memory
 leaks in thread-pooled environments.

-The idea is to use Spring AOP and annotations for MDCs and parameters definitions that automatically will control a
+The idea is to use annotations applied to method invocations that define MDCs and its parameters in declarative way.
-correct clearing of them.
+Spring AOP will automatically manage their lifecycle and performs a correct removal of them when the method returns.

 ##### Example